HITECHCRIME/HC_SG110_Find_Your_Name/README.md

 some never wise enough
 to give up their stance
 their true name
-to be on a name to (blank) name basis (too blank to be on a name to name basis) with their self gettin the racking on whim so drop this hear that a lot now off miss missing on purpose get this (so darkness) give up their stance their true name to be on a name to (blank) name basis (too blank to be on a name to name basis) with their self with the sun
+to be on a name to (blank) name basis               /// (too blank to be on a name to name basis) with their self gettin                                              /// selling the racking                                         /// self-respecting on whim so drop this                                /// you gonna laugh that off mate hear that a lot now off miss                        /// gives my missing purpose missing on purpose get this (so darkness)           /// stay here while i search for the give up their stance                                /// human nature their true name                                     /// true name of the sun to be on a name to (blank) name basis               /// (too blank to be on a name to name basis) with their self with the sun

-self-respecting
-you gonna laugh that off mate
-gives my missing purpose
-stay here while i search for the true name of the sun

 so drop the hiss
 your true name